 The middle aged star in this case; being at around four hundred and seventy million years old, with approximately another five hundred and thirty million years left before the star would reach its eventual demise.

-This was an albatross of a star system; there were also an abundance of thick impenetrable gas clouds along with an infamous large inner rim, which was fixed in an elliptical orbit surrounding the star Warden itself.
+This was an albatross of a star system; there were also an abundance of thick impenetrable gas clouds along with an infamous large inner rim of uniquely tailored asteroids.
+This indistinguishable feature had gradually become fixed in an elliptical orbit surrounding the star Warden itself.

 The collisions between several early dated solid and gas planets had created an enveloping reservoir of exotic gases.
 Although the star system still had millions of years left to promote life; the saddening fact remained that the feeble star was indeed dying.

-The rich composition of the solar system would have made Warden a very wealthy place if it were not for the system wide ocean of pink, red, green and blue colored gas clouds that were located throughout the entirety of the system.
+The rich composition of the solar system would have made Warden a very wealthy place if it were not for the treacherous system wide ocean of pink, red, green and blue colored gas clouds that were littered throughout the entirety of the system.

 This was undoubtedly a ship handler’s nightmare when it came down to navigating through the blinding sea that would engulf any sized vessel; this was primarily a result of the immense width of the gas ocean.